Ni-CS/snake-in-c/README.md

 It has a score system and spawns 2 fruits and 2 rocks every 10 moves!

+To test it yourself, you can download the main.c and run in your computer.
+Don't forget to install a properly c compiler, such as GCC.

 Ps: Created for windows and coded in vscode!